VVoruganti/VVoruganti.github.io/README.md

 - [ ] Navbar just in the middle
 - [ ] Change picture of yourself
 - [ ] Add hover to the Blog Link Page
+- [ ] See if the branch structure of the git repo can be changed so that master is gatsby, and gh-pages is the hosted site

 ## Inspiration